 SSL_CERT_DIR should specify the full path to a directory of CA certificates in PEM format.
 Each file should contain one CA certificate and have a unique CA subject name hash value.
-When this environment variable is not specified, it defaults to the certs directory in the default OpenSSL directory.
+The hashed files can be managed using OpenSSL's c_hash command.
 Note that the system searches SSL_CERT_FILE for a given certificate before searching SSL_CERT_DIR.